schandrachary/AutonomousVehicles/README.md

 ## Path Planning
 1. The source code for this project is located [here](https://github.com/schandrachary/AutonomousVehicles/tree/path_planning/CarND-Path-Planning-Project/src)
-2. Please take a look at the [Read me](https://github.com/schandrachary/AutonomousVehicles/tree/path_planning) for this project, located on the main page of the path_planning branch.
+2. Please take a look at the [Readme](https://github.com/schandrachary/AutonomousVehicles/tree/path_planning) for this project, located on the main page of the path_planning branch
-3. Read me contains the build instructions and algorithm overview.
+3. Read me contains the build instructions and algorithm overview

+## PID Controller
+1. The souce code for this project is located [here](https://github.com/schandrachary/AutonomousVehicles/tree/pid_control/CarND-PID-Control-Project/src)
+2. Please take a look at the [Readme](https://github.com/schandrachary/AutonomousVehicles/blob/pid_control/README.md) for this project to get an overview of PID controller's implementation details